Khumbize/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Create a script that creates a directory
 Write a script that changes the group owner to school for the file hello Write a script that changes the owner
+Write a script that changes the owner and the group owner